Estimated reading time: 7 minutesHeadaches are a frequent complaint among my hypermobile clients and The Zebra Club community.

 Migraines and hypermobility

-It was not surprising to learn that migraine was found to be 3 times higher in patients with joint hypermobility syndrome (4).
-It was interesting to learn that migraines in hypermobile people were found to actually be more severe than in non-hypermobile patients.
-This was both in how frequent the headaches occurred, but had more severe symptoms, were more at risk for having chronic migraines, and were usually not adequately treated (4).
+Migraines in hypermobile people were found to actually be more severe than in non-hypermobile patients.
+They occurred more frequently, had more severe symptoms, were more at risk for having chronic migraines, and were usually not adequately treated (5).

 A note on vestibular migraines

-I have a handful of patients who experience another type of migraine called vestibular migraines that complicate the headache picture even more.
-This type of migraine is often characterized as migraines with vertigo.
 The vestibular system’s job is to detect where the head is in space and how it is moving.
-This is done through nerve signals between the vestibular system in the inner ear to and from the brain.
-Vestibular migraine is also rare, affecting up to 2.7% of the general population (5).
-However, we could find no numbers of its prevalence in hEDS/HSD specifically.
+This is done through nerve signals between the vestibular system in the inner ear and the brain.
+Vestibular migraine is also rare, affecting up to 2.7% of the general population (6).
+However, we could find no numbers for its prevalence in hEDS/HSD specifically.

 Officially, diagnostic criteria include having episodes of moderate to severe vestibular symptoms lasting 5 minutes to 72 hours, with a history of migraines, and having one of these symptoms with 50% of the vestibular episodes: one-sided, pulsating headache; light or sound sensitivity; and/or aura.
-Additionally, other reasons for having vestibular symptoms have been ruled out (5).
+Additionally, other reasons for having vestibular symptoms have been ruled out (6).

-Some examples of vestibular symptoms include (5):
+Some examples of vestibular symptoms include (6):

-• Internal vertigo (sensation that body is in motion)
+- Internal vertigo (sensation that body is in motion)

-• External vertigo (sensation that the room is spinning)
+- External vertigo (sensation that the room is spinning)

-• Positional vertigo with changes in head position
+- Positional vertigo with changes in head position

-• Visually induced vertigo
+- Visually induced vertigo

-• Vertigo with head motion
+- Vertigo with head motion

-• Head motion-induced dizziness with nausea
+- Head motion-induced dizziness with nausea

 This type of migraine may need to be treated by a vestibular migraine experienced specialist or a Neuro-otologist, sometimes an otolaryngologist (ENT).
 Vestibular Rehab with a specialised physical therapist may also help.